HMHS Chantilly (63): History

 The passenger liner Chantilly, had 450 passengers; many of them were French Naval and Marine Officers with their wives.
 There was a lot of anti-British feeling aboard and as most of the French officers carried their sidearms a slight resistance was shown.
 The boarding party from the destroyer HMS Jaguar being obstructed fired a burst of machine-gun fire, which was directed into the water alongside the Chantilly.
 Ricochets killed 1 women passenger and a small girl, and wounded 5 others.
 She was placed under the ownership of the British Ministry of War Transport and was managed by the British-India Steam Navigation Company.
 Her port of registry was changed to Liverpool.
 The Code Letters BFVS were allocated.
 She was converted to a hospital ship and carried the pennant number 63.
 Chantilly departed from Gibraltar on 25 March as a member of Convoy HG 57, which arrived at Liverpool, Lancashire, United Kingdom on 11 April.
 She left the convoy at the Belfast Lough and subsequently arrived at Liverpool on 20 April.
 Little of her movements is known over the next seven months, except that she arrived at Berbera, Somalia on 4 June.
 She departed from Liverpool with Convoy OS 8 on 3 October, arriving at Freetown on 26 October.
 She then sailed to South Africa, arriving a Port Elizabeth on 20 December.

 Chantilly departed from Port Elizabeth on 1 March 1942.
 She spent the next three month sailing the east coast of Africa, reaching Suez, Egypt, before returning to South Africa, arriving at Cape Town on 30 November.
 She sailed four days later for Saint Helena and Pernambuco, Brazil, where she arrived on 23 December.

 Chantilly sailed on 31 December for Trinidad, arriving on 10 January 1943.
-Carrying troops, she then joined Convoy TAG 38 to Guantánamo Bay, Cuba and Convoy GN 38 to New York, United States.
+Carrying troops, she then joined Convoy TAG 38 to Guantánamo Bay, Cuba and Convoy GN 38 to New York City, United States.
 She was a member of Convoy HX 228, which sailed from New York on 28 February and arrived at Liverpool on 15 March.
 Chantilly the sailed to Falmouth, Cornwall, arriving on 27 March.
 She was converted to a hospital ship.
 She departed from Falmouth on 2 November for Liverpool.
 She then joined Convoy OS 59KM, which departed on 16 November and split at sea on 28 November.
 Chantilly was in the portion that formed Convoy KMS 33G and arrived at Gibraltar on 29 November.
 She was carrying 810 troops bound for Algiers, which was reached as a member of Convoy KMS 33.
 During December 1943 and January 1944, she operated in Mediterranean waters, always under escort or in a convoy.